emqx/emqx-operator/docs/en_US/getting-started/getting-started.md

 ### Upgrade EMQX Operator

 Execute the following command to upgrade EMQX Operator.
-If you want to specify the upgraded version, you only need to add parameter --version=x.x.x
+If you want to specify the upgraded version, you only need to add the parameter --version=x.x.x

 ```bash
 helm upgrade emqx-operator emqx/emqx-operator -n emqx-operator-system